 My paternal grandfather had rheumatoid arthritis (RA).
-I discovered some secrets about his story when I explored whether transgenerational trauma influenced my chronic fatigue (trauma that occurs in our parents’ or grandparents’ lives or in their family’s lives are also referred to as multigenerational or intergenerational trauma).
+I discovered some secrets about his life when I looked into his story because there are links between multigenerational trauma and chronic illness.
+This is because trauma that occurs in our parents’ or grandparents’ lives or in their family’s lives are risk factors for chronic disease.
+I suspected such events might have also influenced my chronic fatigue.
+I build on the most well known trauma research in adverse childhood experiences (ACEs) to refer to this kind of trauma as adverse multigenerational experiences (AMEs).

 No one else in my family has rheumatoid disease although I am not the only one with chronic fatigue (ME/CFS for myalgic encephalitis / chronic fatigue syndrome).